segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 **Entities Read-only Access**: Read access to all Entities models and destinations in a workspace.

-Additionally you'll need the following permissions or roles to use both Connections and Linked Events.
+You'll need the following roles to use both Connections and Linked Events.

 For Connections:
 - Workspace owner